b93banks/NetworkFramingDemo/README.md

 # NetworkFramingDemo

-This was a project to help understanding network framing.
+This was a project written in C# to help understanding network framing.

 Concepts used in this project:
 * Byte Stuffing